gdutra2002/Codeassessment/README.md

 https://github.com/gdutra2002

 To create this game app, I built upon previously distribute code from the UCD bootcamp module.
 Additionally, the MDN and various functionality for CSS, JS, HTML were googled.
-Majority credit to the UCD tutors, modules, the internet, specifically the main module04 code, as modifying a native quiz app from scratch is my current level.
+Majority credit to the UCD tutors, modules, Tim Berners-Lee founder of the internet, specifically the main module04 code, as modifying a native quiz app from scratch is my current level.

 https://ucdavis.bootcampcontent.com/ucdavis-boot-camp/UCD-VIRT-FSF-PT-12-2022-U-LOLC/-/tree/main/04-Web-APIs
 1c11657ccbf614c0331bbd2e3d1cd141c9e0f6aa